ConfigMgr

 Apply Disk Image 4

 It applies the WIM fine, but as soon as I get to the Apply Windows Setting, it has problems creating the unattend file, strangely enough, it is the same issue I had with the Apply Windows Image Step when I set any of the Language variables on the Apply Windows Setting Step.
-However in this case, it’s expected as we are told in the docs that this step doesn’t setup the OS, it just applies an Image, so these steps would by default be confused at this point.
-Lets disable and repeat for demo 2:
+However, in this case, it’s expected as we are told in the docs that this step doesn’t setup the OS, it just applies an Image, so these steps would by default be confused at this point.
+Let’s disable and repeat for demo 2:

-Demo 2, The same, but disable Apply Settings Steps
+Demo 2: The Same but Disable Apply Settings Steps

 Apply Disk Image 5